PlatmaC/node-red-google-calendar/README.md

 * **start** - Date of start time - midnight for all day event

 * **end** - Date of end time - midnight for all day event

+**Notice: time will be displayed in timezone that is used in Google Calendar**

 * **title** - the summary string from the calendar entry